SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/supporting-swift-59.md

 How could we improve on adding support for a new Swift version after just one week of it being available?
 We could add support for Swift 5.9 one week after the release of the _first beta version_!

 So, that’s the announcement!
-The Swift Package Index **now supports Swift 5.9 packages**, and will [soon show macro products](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/2426) contained within a package.
+The Swift Package Index **now supports Swift 5.9 packages** and will [soon show macro products](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/2426) contained within them.

 <picture>
   <source srcset="/images/swift59-build-results~dark.png" media="(prefers-color-scheme: dark)">